MrMihasha/WebScanXSS/README.md

 # WebScanXSS
-A website which send request on any URL with the simple XSS payload and returns the result.
+A website which send request to any URL with the simple XSS payload and returns the result.

 Flask Practicing.